orangecoding/fredy/README.md

 This however can get pretty frustrating. _Fredy_ will take this work away from you.
 It crawls the `provider`, mentioned below (Immonet, Immoscout...) every _x_ minutes.
 (The provider list can be extended easily...)

-If _Fredy_ found matching results, it will send them to via Slack.
+If _Fredy_ found matching results, it will send them to you via Slack.
 (More adapter possible.) _Fredy_ is remembering what it already has found to not send stuff twice.

 ## Usage